How Long Does Processing Take?

 H-1B – Professional in a Specialty Occupation

 Processing times are measured from the date that all required materials are complete.
-Initial discussions, and partial submission of materials do not start the processing clock.
+Initial discussions, and partial submission of materials does not start the processing clock.
 Once all documents are received from you and your hiring department, a projected processing timeline will be disclosed.
 General H-1B processing stages are:

 - Stage 2: Government Processing: All CSUF H-1B cases are submitted directly to United States Citizenship and Immigration Services (USCIS).
 This can take approximately eight (8) months.
 However, in some cases, USCIS may issue a Request for Evidence (RFE) which can delay processing.